* This is the Professional Version. *

-    The term head injury is often used interchangeably with traumatic brain injury (TBI—see Traumatic Brain Injury (TBI)).
+The term head injury is often used interchangeably with traumatic brain injury (TBI—see page Traumatic Brain Injury (TBI)).
 Abnormalities vary and may include muscle weakness, spasticity, incoordination, and ataxia; cognitive dysfunction (eg, memory loss, loss of problem-solving skills, language and visual disturbances) is common.

 Early intervention by rehabilitation specialists is indispensable for maximal functional recovery (see also Rehabilitation).
 Such intervention includes prevention of secondary disabilities (eg, pressure ulcers, joint contractures), prevention of pneumonia, and family education.
 As early as possible, rehabilitation specialists should evaluate patients to establish baseline findings.
 Later, before starting rehabilitation therapy, patients should be reevaluated; these findings are compared with baseline findings to help prioritize treatment.
 Patients with severe cognitive dysfunction require extensive cognitive therapy, which is often begun immediately after injury and continued for months or years.

 Specific rehabilitation therapy varies depending on the patient’s abnormalities, which depend on the level and extent (partial or complete) of the injury (see Spinal Trauma, particularly see Table: Effects of Spinal Cord Injury by Location).Complete transsection causes flaccid paralysis; partial transsection causes spastic paralysis of muscles innervated by the affected segment.
-A patient’s functional capacity depends on the level of injury (see Overview of Spinal Cord Disorders : Symptoms and Signs) and the development of complications (eg, joint contractures, pressure ulcers, pneumonia).
+A patient’s functional capacity depends on the level of injury (see page Overview of Spinal Cord Disorders : Symptoms and Signs) and the development of complications (eg, joint contractures, pressure ulcers, pneumonia).

 The affected area must be immobilized surgically or nonsurgically as soon as possible and throughout the acute phase.
 During the acute phase, daily routine care should include measures to prevent contractures, pressure ulcers, and pneumonia; all measures needed to prevent other complications (eg, orthostatic hypotension, atelectasis, deep venous thrombosis, pulmonary embolism) should also be taken.
 Placing patients on a tilt table and increasing the angle gradually toward the upright position may help reestablish hemodynamic balance.
 Compression stockings, an elastic bandage, or an abdominal binder may prevent orthostatic hypotension.